 According to a new report published by 12 on November, members of the Mexican cartel for years conducted large-scale covert operations to grow marijuana in national parks in California, using illegal pesticides banned by the Environmental Protection Agency, and thereby poisoning water and wildlife.

-Two Mexican citizens, suspected cartel members, were arrested in September during a raid for illegal operations with marijuana, hidden under thick canopies of trees in the California Shasta Trinity National Forest, writes Fox News.
-Authorities discovered 8656 marijuana bushes and 232 pounds (105 kg) of treated grass.
+Two Mexican citizens, suspected cartel members, were arrested in September during a raid for illegal operations with marijuana, hidden under thick canopies of trees in the California Shasta Trinity National Forest, writes Fox News...
+Authorities found 8656 marijuana bushes and 232 lbs (105 kg) of processed “herb”.

 About 3000 pounds (1360 kg) of garbage, including discarded clothing, propane containers and used insecticide cans, in addition to three miles (almost 5 km) of plastic irrigation pipes and open fertilizer bags, were also found on site.
 This gives reason to assume that the cultivation, as well as environmental pollution, was carried out for many years.

-“The real crime here is that they kill American lands, kill wildlife, and poison our water,” said Kevin Mayer, special agent for law enforcement in the US Forest Service.
-“This is something that cannot restore itself.”
+“The real crime here is that they are killing American lands, killing wildlife, poisoning our water,” said Kevin Meyer, special agent responsible for law enforcement in the US Forest Service.
+"This is something that cannot restore itself."

 In the past, California's national parks have already suffered from illegal marijuana cultivation activities, some of which were carried out by hippies.
 But cartel operations are generally more extensive, well organized and use heavy, illegal poisons to more vigilantly protect their crops from rodents and insects.